w3c/wot-thing-description/explainer/Explainer.md

 [Transformation to JSON-LD & RDF](https://w3c.github.io/wot-thing-description/#note-jsonld10-processing)
 rules (in an Appendix) for transforming TD instances into a form (JSON-LD 1.0 & RDF) adequate for feeding into such tools.
-The syntax of the TD is also aligned with the current JSON-LD 1.1 draft but cannot be considered a JSON-LD 1.1 document as that standard is not yet final.
+The TD is also aligned with the current JSON-LD 1.1 draft.

 ## Important Design Choices